apassan-lepoint/chatbot-hopitaux-backend-st/README.md

 The above process is managed by the PipelineOrchestrator class in app/services/pipeline_orchestrator.py which is called when creating both the Streamlit and FastAPI applications.

+# Swagger Documentation
+To open Swagger UI on your browser: http://127.0.0.1:8000/docs It will show the request/response schemas from your pydantic_models.

+To open the ReDoc UI (spec-style documentation) in your browser: http://127.0.0.1:8000/redoc

 # Contact
 Anuradha (Annie) Passan - apassan@ext.lepoint.fr, apassan@eulidia.com
 Benjamin L'Hyver - blhyver@eulidia.com